How to Fill Chipmunk Holes (and Prevent Future Burrowing)

 • Unfortunately, dog poop may actually attract other pests such as mice and rats.
 With cat litter, it’s the combination of the granules and pee smell/taste that would deter chipmunks.

-The tunnels could chipmunks, moles, or gophers.
+The tunnels could be chipmunks, moles, or gophers.
 Usually, one type will be more common in an area.
 Might be worth checking with neighbors.

 Reply